-But for whatever reason, the Web loves to hate on Chad Kroeger and company.
+But for whatever reason, the internet loves to hate on Chad Kroeger and company.
 Every friend I polled about Nickelback expressed hate for the band but couldn’t give me an exact reason why.
 Some blame the group’s generic rock sound.
 Others say their lyrics suck.
 Some just detest Chad’s Ramen noodles-esque hair.
 (OK, I sort of understand that last argument.)

 Is there a clear answer here?
 If you Google, “Why do people hate Nickelback?” several responses pop up, but do any of them hold water?
 Let’s go through the three main gripes with the band, and you can make up your own minds in the comments below.
 (Please note: These reasons don’t reflect the VH1 staff’s opinions, but what we saw frequently on the Internet in Nickelback forums.)

-All of their songs sound the same.
+All of their songs sound the same

-There is definitely some merit to this complaint.
+There’s definitely some merit to this complaint.
 If you listen to Nickelback’s All the Right Reasons LP from start to finish, the tracks do start to sound similar.
 Repetitive chord progressions mixed with lyrics with recurring themes—sex, love and turning up—make for a déjà vu-as-hell listen.
 There’s only so many generic guitar solos you can take in one sitting.
 The Daily Dot writer Nico Lang put it best when he wrote, “Although the band has never been good, listening to their early LPs is actively difficult, simply because it’s so hard to tell the songs apart.
 Having listened to each of the aforementioned records twice, I couldn’t name one song from them, even with a gun to my head.”
 Damn.
 Those are some high stakes.

 Chad Kroeger makes you feel uncomfortableGetty Images

-Their success is borderline annoying.
+Their success is borderline annoying

 All the Right Reasons sold 8 million copies in the United States alone and reached No.1 on the Billboard 200.
 They’ve pushed 50 million albums worldwide and continue to pack arenas for their concerts.
 Nickelback is perhaps the band with the largest disparity between commercial and critical success.
 Their music sells like hotcakes but doesn’t make any year-end lists.
 “We’ve never really been a critics’ darling or anything like that,” Chad told Billboard in 2011.
 “The people speak.
 We sell a lot of records and fill a lot of arenas, and we don’t hear many complaints.”
-That was four years ago, and it seems the people are complaining now.
+That was awhile ago, and it seems the people are complaining now.
 Could it be we’re annoyed a band not that original or talented enjoys such copious splendor?
 It’s a viable (albeit salty) reason.